 ii.
 WCFM, including dye, must contain no germination or growth inhibiting factors. iii.
-WCFM materials are to be manufactured and processed in such a manner that the wood cellulose fiber mulch will remain in uniform suspension in water under agitation and will blend with seed, fertilizer and other additives to form a homogeneous slurry.
-The mulch material must form a blotter-like ground cover, on application, having moisture absorption and percolation properties and must cover and hold grass seed in contact with the soil without inhibiting the growth of the grass seedlings.
+WCFM materials are to be manufactured and processed in such a manner that the wood cellulose fiber mulch will remain in uniform suspension in water under agitation and will blend with seed, fertilizer and other additives to form a nomogeneous slurry.
+The mulch material must form a blotter-like ground cover, on application, having moisture absorption and percolation properties and must cover and hold grass seed in contact with the soil without inhibiting the arowth of the grass seedlings. iv.
+WCFM material must not contain elements or compounds at concentration levels that will by phyto-toxic.

-iv.
-WCFM material must not contain elements or compounds at concentration levels that will by phyto-toxic. v.
-WCFM must conform to the following physical requirements: fiber length of approximately 10 millimeters, diameter approximately 1 millimeter, pH range of 4.0 to 8.5, ash content of 1.6 percent maximum and water holding capacity of 90 percent minimum. a.
+v.
+WCFM must conform to the following physical requirements: fiber length of approximately 10 millimeters, diameter approximately 1 millimeter, pH range of 4.0 to 8.5, ash content of 1.6 percent maximum and water holding capacity of a.
 Apply mulch to all seeded areas immediately after seeding. b.
 When straw mulch is used, spread it over all seeded areas at the rate of 2 tons per acre to a uniform loose depth of 1 to 2 inches.
 Apply mulch to achieve a uniform distribution and depth so that the soil surface is not exposed.
 When using a mulch anchoring tool, increase the application rate to 2.5 tons per acre. c.
 Wood cellulose fiber used as mulch must be applied to a net dry weight of 1500 pounds per acre.
-Mix the wood cellulose fiber with water to attain a mixture with a maximum of 50 pounds of wood cellulose fiber per 100 gallons of a.
-Perform mulch anchoring immediately following application of mulch to minimize loss by wind or water.
-This may be done by one of the following methods (listed by preference), depending upon the size of the area and erosion hazard: i.
-A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a minimum of 2 inches.
+Mix the wood cellulose fiber with water to attain a mixture with a maximum of 50 pounds of wood cellulose fiber per 100 gallons of i.
+A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a large grape, but is limited to flatter slopes where equipment minimum of 2 inches.
 This practice is most effective on large areas, but is limited to flatter slopes where equipment can operate safely.
-If used on sloping land, this practice should follow the contour.
+If used on sloping land, this practice should follow the contour. ii.

-ii.
 Wood cellulose fiber may be used for anchoring straw.
-Apply the fiber binder at a net dry weight of 750 pounds per iii.
+Apply the fiber binder at a net dry weight of 750 pounds per acre.
+Mix the wood cellulose fiber with water at a maximum of 50 pounds of wood cellulose fiber per 100 gallons of iii.
 Synthetic binders such as Acrylic DLR (Agro-Tack), DCA-70, Petroset, Terra Tax II, Terra Tack AR or other approved equal may be used.
 Follow application rates as specified by the manufacturer.
-Application of liquid binders needs to be heavier at the edges where wind catches mulch, such as in valleys and on crests of banks.
+Application of liquid binders needs to be neavier at the edges where wind catches mulch, such as in valleys and on crests of banks.
 Use of asphalt binders is iv.
 Lightweight plastic netting may be stapled over the mulch according to manufacturer recommendations.
 Netting is usually available in rolls 4-15 feet wide and 300 to 3,000 feet long.
-TEMPORARY SEEDING NOTES (B-4-4) To stabilize disturbed soils with vegetation for up to 6 months.